dullemond/radmc3d-2.0/manual/sphinx/lineradtrans.rst

    will not be able to pick up signals from intermediate velocities.
 In other words, because of the discrete gridding of the model, only discrete velocities are present, which can cause numerical problems.
-See Fig. :ref:`fig-doppler-catch`-Left for a pictographic representation of this problem.
+See Fig. :numref:`fig-doppler-catch`-Left for a pictographic representation of this problem.
 There are two possible solutions.
 One is the wavelength band method described in Section :ref:`sec-wavelength-bands`.
 But a more systematic method is the 'doppler catching' method described in Section